ARMmbed/mbed-os-5-docs/docs/reference/api/storage/FATFileSystem.md

 <span class="notes">**Note:** The FAT file system requires at minimum 256 erase blocks.
 You can find the number of blocks on a block device by dividing the block device's size by its erase size.</span>

 The FAT file system supports external flash; however, it must allocate a full erase block for internal operations, which can become large for some forms of flash.
-If RAM consumption becomes a problem, we suggest switching to LittleFileSsystem.
+If RAM consumption becomes a problem, we suggest switching to LittleFileSystem.
 The Mbed OS file system APIs make switching file systems a straightforward task.
 One common strategy is to use the FAT file system for debugging and switch to LittleFileSystem when the application becomes stable.

 ### Usage